-Children who are victims of sexual violence and sexual harassment wherever it happens, will likely find the experience stressful and distressing.
-This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school or college.
-As set out in Part one of this guidance, schools and colleges should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college, including intimate personal relationships (see also sections on child sexual exploitation and child criminal exploitation at paragraphs 33-39).
+Children who are victims of sexual violence and sexual harassment wherever it happens, are likely to find the experience stressful and distressing.
+This will, in all likelihood, adversely affect their educational attainment and will be exacerbated if the alleged perpetrator(s) attends the same school.
+As set out in Part one of this guidance, we should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school, including intimate personal relationships.